-NNDR appeals - A provision of £642,000 has been created for potential outstanding appeals against NNDR ratings that should be settled in the next year.
-This is due to the change in legislation in the distribution of income of the new Business Rates Retention scheme as it used to be the responsibility of Central Government.
+NNDR appeals - A provision was created for potential outstanding appeals against NNDR ratings that should be settled in the next year.
+The provision is a requirement due to the change in legislation in the distribution of income of the new Business Rates Retention scheme as it used to be the responsibility of Central Government.

 Trading Operations - For all work carried out where interim valuations have been made and which are incomplete at the end of each financial year, forecasts are made of the final values and costs.
 These forecasts are then used to determine the likely profit or loss for each job with the resultant losses being provided for in the accounts.
-The provision of £46,000 will be reversed at the beginning of the next financial year and the accounting position resumes to reflect the actual results.
+The provision of £58,000 will be reversed at the beginning of the next financial year and the accounting position resumes to reflect the actual results.